tcrurav/AFrameExampleWithPanel/README.md

-# A-Frame example with a material panel control
+# A-Frame example with a panel control

-This project shows a very simple example to test different materials features.
+Example with A-Frame with a control panel demonstrating the use of the standard material

 ## How to start